 -Let's take 2 plastic bottles, cut off their bottom.

--In one of the plugs do a hole, you can use, heated with a lighter or gas stove, a nail.
+-In one of the plugs we make a hole, you can use a nail heated by a lighter or gas stove.

 - insert the adapter for the aquarium air hose with a piece of hose. (photo1)

 -Wear the air adjustment valve on the second end of the tube. (photo 2)

 -The second bottom is used as a lid.
 The lid is inserted so that the bottom was at the bottom, otherwise the condensate along the walls will flow out.

 - Cichlids (Cichlidae): How to Equip Aquarium in 2021?
 2020-03-18

 - Algae in the aquarium?
 How to win?
 Personal experience (+ Photos)!
 2019-09-15

 - CO2 Reactor and Diffuser in the Aquarium.
 How to choose?
 2019-08-10

 - CO2 Aquarium Generator: Launch!
 With Photos and Videos!
 2019-07-11